manoreken2/projects/README.md

 Output AVI file does not contain audio data.

 Output AVI file does not have index chunk and not completed.
-Converting using ffmpeg to fix.
+Mencoder can fix the index.
 Example:

-> ffmpeg -i output.avi output.mjpeg
+> mencoder -idx output.avi -ovc copy -oac copy -o fixed.avi

   ![ScreenShot](MLDX12VideoCapture/ScreenShot.png)